Have you suddenly been asked to teach all of your courses online? Need to become an expert in distance learning…like, yesterday?

 Vary Your Assignments

 Doing the same thing over and over again, just like in a face-to-face classroom, gets boring.
-COVID-19 and the quick move to all online courses has put everyone under pressure to get up and running, but many LMS and homework platforms, like McGraw-Hill’s Connect or ALEKS platforms, offer a wide variety of different types of assignable questions and exercises.
+COVID-19 and the quick move to all online courses have put everyone under pressure to get up and running, but many LMS and homework platforms, like McGraw-Hill’s Connect or ALEKS platforms, offer a wide variety of different types of assignable questions and exercises.

 - Look for opportunities to try something different: